 Jenny is currently a Professor at Arizona State University.

 Exploring the Physical and Chemical Environment of Planet Formation

 Understanding the formation of planetary systems remains one of astronomy's most rewarding challenges.
 It represents a significant component of the search for our own cosmic origins, as well as the possibility of life on other worlds.
 Consequently, it figures prominently in the recommendations of the most recent NRC Decadal Survey for astronomy and astrophysics.
 Planet formation is tied to the evolution of gas and dust in disks around young stars.
 Thus, a comprehensive understanding of the physics and chemistry of young circumstellar disks is essential to a complete picture of star and planet formation, yet basic questions about this process remain unanswered.
 The proposed research program combines many of the advancements and accomplishments of the last few years and will build on previous work (see publication list) using high-resolution near infrared spectroscopy to peer into the inner 50 AU of disks around young stars.
 This program will address fundamental questions regarding circumstellar disk evolution and its potential for planet formation including: 1.
 Does the evolution of gas in the inner disk follow the evolution of dust?
 2. Is there any evidence of gas/dust stratification in the disk?
 3. What is the CO/H2, ratio in the inner disk around young stars?
 4. What is the atmospheric composition and lifetime of known exoplanets?

-Sean is currently an Assistant Professor at Clemson University.
+Sean is currently a Professor at Clemson University.

 Investigating Early-Type Stars with the Navy Prototype Optical Interferometer